AlessioMongelluzzo/PowerEnJoy/rasd/chapter2/chapter2.md

 ### Product perspective

 ##### User interfaces
-All the user interfaces should be intuitive and user friendly.
-They should not require the reading of detailed documentation to be used.
+All the user interfaces should be intuitive and user friendly, meaning that they should not require the reading of detailed documentation to be used.
 There should be very little difference between the user interface of the web application and that of the mobile applications, in order to provide a consistent user experience across all platforms.

 ##### Hardware interfaces
 The main hardware interface of the system consists in the access to the GPS data in the mobile application.
 The application also requires Internet connectivity and internal storage access.